S-Spence/Rescue_Animal_Search_Dashboard/README.md

 <h1>Rescue Animal Search Dashboard</h1>

-This application generates a user dashboard for Grazioso Salvare’s users to search for rescue animals based on the rescue type.
-Grazioso Salvare trains dogs for three rescue types, water, mountain, and disaster.
+This application generates a user dashboard for a theoretical company’s users to search for rescue animals based on the rescue type.
+The company trains dogs for three rescue types, water, mountain, and disaster.
 Certain breeds, genders, and ages are better for each rescue type.
 The table below describes the characteristics of dogs that train for each rescue type.
 </br>
 </br>